 Apple Cider Caramels have a wonderful, apple-pie flavor.
 Reduced apple cider adds a background tang that goes perfectly with cinnamon and ginger.
 With just a touch of salt to bring out the other flavors, Apple Cider Caramels are a nice change from the ubiquitous salted caramels!

 I buy very few print magazines anymore, but I always pick up an issue of Sift when I see it in the store.
 Not only does the magazine have gorgeous photos and great recipes, the stories in the magazine highlight wonderful slices of American life and talented bakers across the country.
-(No, this is not a sponsored post, but I wish it was!!
-Hello, King Arthur flour!!)
+(No, this is not a sponsored post.)

 The story that inspired this recipe was about a family in Vermont that makes old-fashioned “boiled cider”.
 Despite the fact that we visit Vermont a couple of times every winter, and our daughter went to college in the state, I’d never heard of boiled cider before.
 But I have been using reduced apple cider in my own kitchen forever.